Bleuje/processing-animations-code/README.md

 ---

 # Motivation and information
-<sup>(lengthy text written with the help of chat gpt...)</sup>

-During my early months exploring animations with [Processing](https://processing.org/), I stumbled upon the source code of some captivating gifs created by [beesandbombs (Dave)](https://beesandbombs.com/).
-Although I only examined a fraction of his [code examples](https://gist.github.com/beesandbombs), I made the effort to comprehend them as much as possible.
-This experience significantly influenced my skills – I discovered new techniques, had some enigmas unraveled, improved my mathematical approach, and improved my workflow.
-I even adopted Dave's motion blur template.

-Over the years, I've shared numerous source codes from my animations.
-However, I often presented these codes in their raw form, as they appeared once I completed each animation.
-This approach allowed me to genuinely reveal my work with minimal effort while also showcasing the mathematical concepts behind them.
-My primary focus was always on the visual outcome, rather than perfecting the code's aesthetics.

-With the support and encouragement I've received, I believe that sharing my animation creation process might hold value for others.
-I do not claim that my code is ideally suited for educational purposes, but I believe that, by refining it, others could potentially gain knowledge and improve their skills from studying my work – similar to my own experience with beesandbombs.

-The aim of this project is to compile a selection of animation source codes that I find noteworthy, while enhancing and clarifying them through clearer, commented code.
-As I continue to add new examples and refine existing ones, this project should be a permanent work in progress.
-Although the code has imperfections, I hope it represents a meaningful improvement over my previously shared work.
+In my early animation experiences with [Processing](https://processing.org/), I came accross captivating gifs by [beesandbombs (Dave)](https://beesandbombs.com/).
+Studying even a fraction of the [code he has shared](https://gist.github.com/beesandbombs) greatly enhanced my skills and approach.
+Over time, I've shared quite raw source codes from my animations, valuing visual outcome over code aesthetics.
+But with positive feedback and people asking me how the animations are made, I see value in sharing the code with more care.

+This project compiles noteworthy animation source codes, aiming for clarity through commented code.
+It's a work in progress, aiming to surpass my previous releases despite the imperfections.

-To better understand the examples, those new to creative coding or looking for additional context might find it helpful to first explore the [**tutorials on my website**](https://bleuje.com/tutorials/).
-In particular, the "[Replacement Technique](https://bleuje.com/tutorial4/)" and the tutorial about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/) provide context and foundational knowledge.
+For newcomers or those seeking context, I recommend [**tutorials on my website**](https://bleuje.com/tutorials/) on my website, especially the "[Replacement Technique](https://bleuje.com/tutorial4/)" and the one about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/).

-I hope that this collection of animation source code might serve as a valuable resource for those interested in delving deeper into the world of Processing-based animations, whether for educational purposes or simply to satisfy their curiosity.
-I hope that my work could inspire and support others on their creative journeys, just as beesandbombs' work has done for me.
+I hope this collection serves both those diving into Processing-based animations and the simply curious, potentially inspiring others just as beesandbombs inspired me.

 ## Acknowledgments and Licensing